Milledish/asgnmnt2/README.md

     - Then start making changes and then go into source control and add a message (what you changed - and what files/folder u changed)
     - and push it onto Github!

-Where users can get help with your project
-    - Contact us on Facebook
-    - hit us up on Email
+    --> Request to change later, based on the lack of error knowledge per se.

+Requests concerning the usage and/or execution of the project, can be directed to the contributors through E-mail.
         - mathiakk@stud.ntnu.no
         - milles@stud.ntnu.no
-        - ?@stud.ntnu.no
+        - mariaamy@stud.ntnu.no

-Within this project, we're using Visual Studio Code as the technology for implementing HTML, CSS, SCSS and JavaScript code.
+Within this project, we're using Visual Studio Code as the main technology for implementing the different development components.
+For reference, the HTML contains the structures of the page.
+The SCSS (Sass) contains styling, compiled into CSS.
+Lastly, the JavaScript is applied for the purpose of the on-scroll animations to be put into effect.

 The project is maintained and contributed to by Marianne Mytting, Mille Dishington and Mathias Kvarsvik Kvalvåg.